 Without a doubt, one of the reigning mobile online FPS kings, Guns of Boom hones the FPS format for mobile play without losing its competitive edge.
 Some would say it's a mobile Team Fortress, and they wouldn't be too wrong!
-It certainly fits into the category of the best action games for Android!
+It certainly fits into the category of the finest action games for Android!

 While it has a lot of players and some smooth-looking visuals, GoB also has some fun customizations and a highly dynamic PvP approach.
-Although you won't be able to jump around or move like a cat the action is still rather intense, plus the game isn't hard on beginners, so you'll be able to fit in quickly.
+Although you won't be able to jump around or move like a cat the action is still rather intense, plus it isn't hard on beginners, so you'll be able to fit in quickly.